Hawk the Slayer: Production

 Hawk the Slayer was the brainchild of Terry Marcel and Harry Robertson.
 Working together, they discovered that they were both fans of sword and sorcery.
 They wanted to make a low-budget film to capitalize on the growing interest in the genre.
 Large-scale adaptations such as Thongor and Conan the Barbarian were either struggling to find backing, or undergoing budget negotiations.
 Marcel and Robertson initially planned to finance the feature with private money, and Roger Corman was to distribute it, but Lew Grade said he would guarantee the movie.

-Marcel has stated that the film was originally intended to be historical, and not include sorcery.
-However, in the course of writing the script, he added the magical mind stone to the story.

 The feature was shot over the course of six weeks in Buckinghamshire (particularly within Burnham Beeches), United Kingdom.

-The score is by the film’s co-writer and co-producer Harry Robertson who had previously scored several Hammer Films including Countess Dracula and Twins of Evil.
-It is reminiscent of Jeff Wayne's song "The Eve of the War" from the album The War of the Worlds, an extremely popular album at the time.
-It therefore contains a lot more electronic sounds than Robertson’s previous scores.
-The character of Hawk is given a leitmotif, a five note electronic whistle, not unlike the one given to Clint Eastwood’s characters in the Sergio Leone westerns.

 Release and reception

 The film opened at the Odeon Marble Arch on 18 December 1980.
 The film did well when it was released in the United Kingdom, but the collapse of the distribution company ITC prevented a theatrical release in the United States.
 The movie's American premiere was on television, as part of The CBS Late Movie series, on December 3, 1982.